oncepal/opui/packages/opui-react/README.md

 );
 ```

-3. Using ShitUI components: Once ShitUI is installed you can use any of the components as follows.
+3. Using OPUI components: Once OPUI is installed you can use any of the components as follows.
-   ShitUI uses tree-shaking so the unused modules will not be included in the bundle during the build process and
+   OPUI uses tree-shaking so the unused modules will not be included in the bundle during the build process and
    each component is exported separately.

 ```jsx